 While skinny jeans are synonymous with the 2000s fashion decade, baggy jeans were the signature style in rap music, worn by hip-hoppers and rappers everywhere.

 While you could argue that the American comedian and actor Pete Davidson is working hard to bring back this trend, baggy jeans were the go-to look of the 2000s most famous rappers.

 Some of the best looks were sported by Jay Z, Kanye West, and LL Cool J., who styled baggy jeans with oversized jerseys and Air Jordan sneakers.

 We can’t talk about 2000s fashion without spotlighting those days’ unique hip-hop accessories.

 In the 2000s, fashion started to discover the power of status symbols, and designer brands began battling it out to be featured in the latest Black Eyed Peas or 50 Cent music videos.

-As such, flashy hip hop accessories emerged as oversized gold statement jewelry, bold sunglasses, and lots of baseball caps.
+As such, flashy hip-hop accessories emerged as gold jewelry, oversized sunglasses, and baseball caps.

-Oh, let’s not forget the blinged-out arm candy and oversized watches incrusted with precious stones throughout the whole face and sides.
+Let’s not forget the blinged-out arm candy and oversized watches incrusted with precious stones throughout the face and sides.

 While tank tops were a staple of 2000s womenswear fashion, a similar closet essential appeared in menswear.

-The best years of 2000s fashion also gave us a modern fashion icon – the turtlenecks.
+The best years of 2000s fashion also gave us a modern icon – the turtlenecks.